-The excellent combat flight simulation Cliff's of Dover with Team Fusion's modifications has provided one of the best flight simulations I have personally ever had the good fortune to experience.
+The excellent combat flight simulation Cliffs of Dover with Team Fusion's modifications has provided one of the best flight simulations I have personally ever had the good fortune to experience.
 The Air Tactical Assault Group's time and effort has created a one stop shop in building an online support platform from which to experience the very best in online combat flight simulations.
 I encourage our members to visit the site and if possible support their efforts in continuing to grow and modify this simulation to it's full potential.

 Historically, the Luftwaffe met a very well trained and determined enemy and had a lot of respect for the British willingness to mix it up in the skies over the Channel.
-The high kill rates which were racked up on the Eastern Front were not prevelent in this Theater and the Luftwaffe could not live up to the claims of the over confident, Herman Goering....
+The high kill rates which were racked up on the Eastern Front were not prevalent in this Theater and the Luftwaffe could not live up to the claims of the over confident, Herman Goering....

 In early July 1940, Fighter Command was regionally and operationally divided into three groups:

-11 group in the South, with headquarters in Uxbridge, west of London.
+11 group in the south, with headquarters in Uxbridge, west of London.

 12 group in central UK, with headquarters in Watnall in Nottingham.